kahypar/mt-kahypar/FileFormats.md

 ```

 Any line that starts with ‘%’ is a comment line and is skipped.
-The first line is a header containing two or three numbers describing the total number of hyperedges, the total number of hypernodes and the types weights used by the graph
+The first line is a header containing two or three numbers describing the total number of hyperedges, the total number of hypernodes and the types of weights used by the hypergraph
 (00/omitted = unweighted, 10 = node weights, 01 = edge weights, 11 = node and edge weights).

 Afterwards, there is one line for each hyperedge which contains a list of the pins (hypernode IDs) of the hyperedge.